Terra State Community College

 College in Fremont, Ohio, U.S.

-Terra State Community College is a public community college in Fremont, Ohio.
+Terra Community College is a public community college in Fremont, Ohio, United States.
 It was founded in 1968 as Vanguard Technical Institute, a night school using the facilities of Vanguard Vocational Center.
 Terra's district includes Sandusky, Seneca, and the eastern portion of Ottawa counties.

 History

 Terra State Community College was founded as Vanguard Technical Institute in September 1968, a night school at Vanguard Vocational Center.
 Initially enrolling high school juniors exclusively, the institute focused on technical classes such as electronics, mechanical design, mechanical engineering, data processing, and computer technology during its inaugural year.

-In 1969, the Ohio Board of Regents granted Vanguard Technical Institute made the institute a state institution of higher learning.
+In 1969, the Ohio Board of Regents made the institute a state institution of higher learning.
 This authorization empowered the institute to confer the Associate Degree in Applied Business and the Associate Degree in Applied Science, expanding its academic offerings.

 The early 1970s witnessed a significant physical expansion with the construction of three new buildings on Cedar Street, adjacent to the Vanguard Vocational Center.
 This laid the foundation for a more comprehensive educational environment.

 As Terra Technical College emerged in 1973, it embarked on a journey of continued growth and development.
 The institution diversified its class schedules in 1971, introducing both day and evening classes to accommodate a broader student demographic.

 The late 1970s and early 1980s were marked by pivotal construction projects.
 In 1979, work began on a new campus on Napoleon Road, culminating in the completion of Roy Klay Hall—the first building named in honor of Terra’s founding president.
 The subsequent years saw the addition of the Industrial Technology Building in 1980 and the General Technologies Building (GTB) in 1984, housing various academic and support facilities.

 The college was renamed Terra Technical College in 1973.

 The 1990s brought further expansion and modernization.
 In 1992, the Engineering Building, spanning 58,000 square feet, opened its doors, becoming the hub for the Engineering, Technologies & Mathematics Division.
 In 1997, the Early Learning Center enriched Terra State's offerings by providing a learning laboratory for the Early Childhood Education Program and offering childcare services to the community.